Table of Contents

 #3 – Think about bandwidth

 Another thing to keep on mind is available bandwidth.
 To make this topic even better, users will have different resource to use according to their devices.
 All this means is that you have to consider thoroughly what to provide with and to optimize everything you can.
-We already talked about optimization before, so I just mention here that you should always optimize the CSS and JS files through minification and proper coding style and also optimize assets like images through available tools (PNGoo, JPeGMini, svgo).
+We already talked about optimization before, so I just mention here that you should always optimize the CSS and JS files through minification and proper and also optimize assets like images through available tools (PNGoo, JPeGMini, svgo).